 Laminate Flooring Price Ranges

-Laminate flooring can range anywhere from 70 cents to $6 per square foot.
+Laminate flooring can range anywhere from around $1.00 to $8.00 or more per square foot.
 You’ll also need to factor in the cost of underlayment and trim.

 Installation Time